fw4spl-org/fw4spl-doc/FAQ/FAQ-FW4SPL.rst

 - ``@`` : the returned string is the fwID of the sub-object defined by the path.
 - ``!`` : the returned string is the value of the sub-object, it works only on String, Integer, Float and  Boolean object.

 Sadly, we do not have yet a document giving the paths for all existing data.
-To know how an object can be accessed with a sesh@ path, you canal have a look at the corresponding fwDataCamp implementation of the object.
+To know how an object can be accessed with a sesh@ path, you can have a look at the corresponding fwDataCamp implementation of the object.
 For instance, the file *fwDataCamp/Image.cpp* shows :

 .. code:: c++